sofianebatta/LoRaWAN-RL-Parametrizing/README.md

 # Experimental Setup

-To validate the designed solution for LoRaWAN SF and TP Parametrizing, we implemented a real testbed deployed within Toulouse University campus (as shown in the figure).
-For the backend setup, we used [Mosquitto](https://mosquitto.org/) .
+To validate the designed solution for LoRaWAN SF and TP Parametrizing, we implemented a real testbed deployed within Toulouse University campus (as shown in the following map).
+For the backend setup, we used [Mosquitto](https://mosquitto.org/).

 ![carte_experimentation](https://github.com/user-attachments/assets/94fcb6dd-1791-482a-9ec3-9c716798ec59)